3 Pillars of a Successful Higher Education Content Strategy

 I’ve found Kristina Halvorson’s concept of the content strategy quad super helpful in framing content strategy into more manageable components.
 But higher ed, with its hectic pace and highly political context, merits a slightly different approach.

 A Content Strategy Approach Uniquely Designed for Higher Education

 What I’ve attempted to do is create a companion to the quad viewed through a higher ed lens, taking into account both the need to solidly ground your effort in a clear purpose and to ensure its ongoing sustainability through support and measurement.

 I break content strategy down into three core pillars — a triad, if you will.
 This framework can scale up or down, whether you’re talking about a social media campaign or a complete website overhaul.

-Strategy & Synthesis: Give Your Content Strategy a Purpose
+Give Your Higher Education Content Strategy a Purpose

 Yes, it sounds a little silly that the first pillar of content strategy is strategy, but hear me out.

 Strategy, in this case, just means having a purpose.
 Being intentional in pursuit of that purpose will take you a long way toward a successful content strategy, because you will have given your actions direction.

 To create a strategy, you’ll need to define these three core elements: